RobTillaart/MS5837/README.md

 #### Should

 - improve error handling
+- improve class model
-- create derived classes?
+  - derived classes MS5803
   - so one does not need to set mathMode.
-  - for MS5803
 - investigate the effects of float math on accuracy / precision.